fhalde/fauxspark/README.md

 - are often quite complex,
 - may encounter failures during execution.

 Analyzing such situations & planning for it can quickly become challenging.

-Time to get real: **skews**.
+For example, let's consider **skews**.
 ```json
 "input": {
   "size": "1024 MB",